Consensys/evm-dafny/VERIFICATION.md

 The Dafny `method` below specifies the proof of the general case.

 As for the case `N = 1`, we run the code and the optimised code in two different EVMs starting from the same state.
-What is more complicated here is that we have to `loop` and execute the `POP` n times where `n` is an input parameter of the proof.
+What is more complicated here is that we have to execute the `POP` n times where `n` is an input parameter of the proof.

 The result is that the constraint on the initial state of the EVM must satisfy some requirements that take into account the value of `n`.
 You can check that `n = 1` yields the constraints we had for the `Case N = 1` above.